 Ferrochel® Iron Chelate is a potent iron supplement that is extremely well tolerated by the gastrointestinal system.
 Ferrochel® is a premier chelate from Albion Advanced Nutrition.
 It is safe for use by pregnant and lactating women, teenagers, and adults.
-Unlike most iron preparations, it will not result in constipation or gastric upset.
+Please keep out of the reach of children.

 Highlights of Ferrochel®: